Toward a Vision-Language Foundation Model for Medical Data: Multimodal Dataset and Benchmarks for Vietnamese PET/CT Report Generation: Technical Appendices

 \subsection{Data Description}

-The proposed ViMed-PET dataset is sourced exclusively from a reputable hospital in Vietnam, ensuring authenticity and reliability.
-It includes whole-body PET/CT images paired with corresponding medical reports, comprising 2,757 studies collected over four years.
+The proposed ViMed-PET dataset is collected exclusively from a national tertiary general hospital in Vietnam, one of the country’s largest medical centers.
+As a high-volume referral institution receiving patients from across all regions, its data reflect broad clinical diversity and ensure high representativeness and reliability.
+It consists of 2,757 paired CT-PET volumes (equivalent to 1,567,062 paired CT-PET slices) collected over four years, each accompanied by a corresponding full-length clinical report.
 Note that the dataset does not contain complete data for all 12 months of each year, as detailed in the statistics shown in Table~\ref{tab:overview_dataset}.
-In total, the dataset contains 1,567,062 paired CT-PET images and 2,757 corresponding full-length clinical reports.
 Each study includes approximately 250–500 paired CT and PET slices, covering the area from the head to the upper thighs (just above the knees).
 The dataset encompasses various disease cases such as lung cancer, thyroid cancer, and other conditions, representing a broad range of clinical scenarios.
 The images are stored in the Digital Imaging and Communications in Medicine (DICOM) format, including pixel data and relevant metadata such as patient age, sex, body weight, radiotracer activity, and other acquisition parameters.
 Acquired using GE Discovery 710 PET/CT and GE Discovery STE PET/CT systems, the images provide high-quality data for analysis.
 Furthermore, the PET images have undergone attenuation correction using the corresponding CT data to ensure accurate representation.
-Each medical report, stored in DOCX format, corresponds to a single PET/CT study and contains detailed patient information, clinical status, medical history, scanning methods, and physician observations.
-This makes the dataset rich in both imaging and clinical information.
+Each medical report, stored in DOCX format, corresponds to a single PET/CT study and contains detailed patient information, clinical status, medical history, scanning methods, and physician observations, making the dataset rich in both imaging and clinical information.
+All data are obtained under the oversight of an Institutional Ethics Committee (Ethics Approval No. 6184/CN-HDDDBV).
+Informed consent for anonymized research use is obtained by the hospital, in accordance with institutional policy and national regulations.